We are here to support our students and families with their individual needs as they prepare to transition from school age into adulthood.

 LEAP is a community based nonpaid internship program (4 hour/day, up to 2 days/week) for young adults with disabilities, ages 18-22, who have met most of their graduation requirements and are pursuing a future involving paid employment.
 An application and interview process is required.

 EMPLOY is a Community Internship Program (full day) dedicated to providing education and employment training to young adults with disabilities through an innovative workforce and career development model that benefits the individual, workplace and community.
 Our primary goal is to secure competitive employment outcomes at the end of one year.
 Students must be a client of Vocational Rehabilitation.
 Students will participate in 4 internships to explore a variety of career paths within the community.
 Applications are available second semester of each year.
+Click here for the 2021-22 EMPLOY application.

 Project Search is a collaborative partnership between Health First, Vocational Rehabilitation, and Brevard Public Schools.
 Project SEARCH is a one year nonpaid internship for students with disabilities, age 18-22, who have deferred their high school diploma and are a client of Vocational Rehabilitation and are looking for competitive employment after one year.
 Students will participate in 4 internships to explore a variety of career paths within the hospital setting.
 Applications are available second semester of each year.
+Click here for the 2021-22 Project SEARCH application.

 Community and agency programs may be available for students age 22 and over who have accepted their diploma and exited Brevard Public Schools.
 These programs would be for individuals who need day services or additional supports in living and work skills training.